ahmadlaiq/ahmadlaiq/README.md

 An Web Developer who loves to create and share projects about web technology!
 I've enjoyed PHP and make it the main language in creating a project.

-- 🔭 I’m currently learning about Golang
+- 🔭 I’m currently learning about Golang and Node.JS
-- 🌱 I’m currently focusing about Laravel and VueJS
+- 🌱 I’m currently focusing about Laravel and Vue.JS
 - 📫 Feel free to ask me about Web Develompent
 - ⚡ Fun fact: I'am like Hiking and Watching Movie
 - 💬 “Information is the oil of the 21st century, and analytics is the combustion engine.” – Peter Sondergaard